 Adjunct faculty members perform instructional duties and responsibilities in accordance with the philosophy, mission, policies, and procedures of the University and appropriate to the individual assignment.
 The relationship of the faculty member to the student is one of teacher, mentor and facilitator of learning.

 Course Name: Organic Chemistry with Lab

-COURSE DESCRIPTION: NS331– Organic Chemistry with Lab (4 lecture credits and 2 lab credits)
+COURSE DESCRIPTION: NS334– Organic Chemistry with Lab

-An introduction to the molecular basis of living processes in bacteria, plants and humans.
+This is the second course in an introduction to the molecular basis of living processes in bacteria, plants and humans.
 This course provides a foundation in the chemistry of carbon-containing compounds, including three-dimensional structures; chemical properties; and methods of structural identification, reactions and syntheses.
 Students also learn about the organic chemistry of specific pharmaceuticals and detoxification pathways.

 Outcomes.
 At the end of this course, students will be able to: